DevelData/mscHRL/README.md

 # mscHRL
-Hierarchical Reinforcement Learning using Hierarchical Proximal Policy Optimization (HiPPO) for MSc summer project
+Hierarchical Reinforcement Learning using SAC and HIDIO for MSc project.

 Plan: